 DIY Panel Door

-Panel doors do a lot to improve the richness of a home’s interior wood trim.
+Panel doors significantly improve the richness of a home’s interior wood trim.
 Considering that the trim is one of the defining characteristics of finer homes, upgrading the trim is an excellent way of making a house look more valuable than it originally was.

-One of the best such ways of upgrading a home’s woodwork is to change out solid slab doors for panel doors, usually six panel doors.
-But that can get a bit expensive, and one six panel interior door can range from $80 to almost $300.
-It’s a whole lot cheaper to remake the existing doors into faux panel doors; most people can’t really tell the difference.
+One of the best ways to upgrade a home’s woodwork is to change out solid slab doors for panel doors, usually six-panel ones.
+But that can get expensive, and one six-panel interior door can range from $80 to almost $300.
+It’s much cheaper to remake the existing doors into faux panel doors; most people can’t tell the difference.

 Panel doors get their name from the way they are constructed.
-The door consists of a series of panels, held in a solid wood framework.
+The door consists of a series of panels held in a solid wood framework.
 Those panels can be flat or “raised panels.”
-The raised panel doors are more complicated to make, requiring a shaper, as the door panels are cut along the edges, so that the center part of the panel sticks up, while the edges of the door are recessed.
+The raised panel doors are more complicated to make, requiring a shaper.
+The door panels are cut along the edges so that the center part of the panel sticks up while the edges of the door are recessed.

-Panel doors have existed for centuries and were common during the Victorian times, when carpenters made the doors for a home, rather than buying pre-hung ones.
-Most of the time they were built back at the carpenter’s shop, but could be built on-site as well.
-These didn’t require the large presses required to make today’s commercially manufactured hollow-core doors.
+Panel doors had existed for centuries and were common during Victorian times when carpenters made the doors for a home rather than buying pre-hung ones.
+Most of the time, they were built back at the carpenter’s shop, but they could be built on-site as well.
+These didn’t require the large presses to make today’s commercially manufactured hollow-core doors.

 Dealing with Fake Wood Grain Doors

-If the home has hollow core fake wood grain doors, it’s a bit harder to turn them into panel doors.
-First, before adding the frames necessary to make the door have panels, the wood grain needs to be hidden.
+If the home has hollow core fake wood grain doors, turning them into panel doors is a bit harder.
+First, the wood grain must be hidden before adding the frames necessary to make the door have panels.
 This is accomplished by covering the door with wood veneer.
-Either peel & stick or regular veneer can be used, both of which are available in sheets up to 4’ x 8’.
+Either peel-and-stick or regular veneer can be used, both of which are available in sheets up to 4’ x 8’.

-Regardless of whether using either peel & stick veneer or gluing, the most important thing is to avoid allowing the veneer to touch the substrate before it is positioned properly.
-Thin strips or wood or dowel rods can be placed on the door as spacers, as the veneer is put in place.
-Then, once it is properly aligned, the strips can be removed one at a time, allowing the adhesive on the veneer to make contact with the door’s surface.
+Regardless of whether using either peel & stick veneer or gluing, the most important thing is to avoid allowing the veneer to touch the substrate before it is appropriately positioned.
+Thin strips of wood or dowel rods can be placed on the door as spacers as the veneer is placed.
+Then, once properly aligned, the strips can be removed one at a time, allowing the adhesive on the veneer to make contact with the door’s surface.
 The veneer should then be pressed down with either a smooth pad (such as a bundle of rags) or a roller (a short-nap paint roller will work).

 There is some possibility that the veneer will bubble after installation.
-That’s from the wood expanding due to the moist in the adhesive.
-Allow it enough time for the adhesive to dry fully and those spots will disappear.
+That’s from the wood expanding due to the moisture in the adhesive.
+Allow enough time for the adhesive to dry fully, and those spots will disappear.

-It’s always a good idea to cut veneer oversized for installation and then trim it down, flush with the edges, once properly located and dry.
-Edges can be trimmed effectively with a utility knife and then sanded to form a bevel or a small router with a laminate bit can be used to trim the veneer flush with the edges of the door.
-A bevel can be put on the veneer with a chamfer bit.
+It’s always a good idea to cut the oversized veneer for installation, trim it down, and flush with the edges once properly located and dry.
+Edges can be effectively trimmed with a utility knife and then sanded to form a slope or a small router with a laminate bit, which can be used to trim the veneer flush with the edges of the door.
+An angle can be put on the veneer with a chamfer bit.

-The hole for the lockset will need to be recut with a hole saw, once the veneer has been installed.
+Once the veneer has been installed, the hole for the lockset will need to be recut with a hole saw.
 Cutting from the backside, where the hole is visible, is best.
-To avoid splintering and tearout, as well as to protect the surface of the workbench, be sure to use a backing block of scrap wood.
+To avoid splintering and tear-out and to protect the surface of the workbench, be sure to use a backing block of scrap wood.

 Stick-on Faux Door Panels

-There’s faux brick, faux stone and even faux wood trim, so why not faux door panels?
-Yes that’s a thing and there are a number of different styles available.
-These can either be frames for the panel, made out of architectural trim or raised panels.
-These come with the adhesive already on the back and are installed much like veneer.
+There’s faux brick, faux stone, and even faux wood trim, so why not faux door panels?
+Yes, that’s a thing, and there are a number of different styles available.
+These can either be frames for the panel, made out of architectural trim, or raised panels.
+They come with the adhesive already on the back and are installed much like veneer.

-To mark the door, without leaving pencil lines behind that can bleed through the paint, use masking tape to make lines for the panels to align with.
-It’s not necessary to run the tape the full length of the panel; a couple of small pieces make a very effective line.
+To mark the door without leaving pencil lines behind that can bleed through the paint, use masking tape to make lines for the panels to align.
+It’s unnecessary to run the tape the entire panel length; a couple of small pieces make a very effective line.

 To install the panel, start by placing wood strips or dowel rods to act as spacers over the area the panel is to be installed.
-Then peel the adhesive off and locate the panel, taking extreme care to locate it square with the edges of the door.
-Then remove the wood strips one at a time, pressing the panel down onto the door.
+Then peel the adhesive off and locate the panel, taking extreme care to find it square with the edges of the door.
+Then, remove the wood strips one at a time, pressing the panel down onto the door.

 Making Simple Faux Door Panels

-A number of styles of panel doors can be made out of nothing more than wood strips.
-The basic idea here is to add the strips to represent the framing of the door and allow the existing door surface to be the panels, looking like they are inset into the door frame.
-This can be done to make anything from two panels (upper and lower panels) to five horizontal panels to six panel doors.
-It’s just a matter of attaching the wood strips in the same pattern as the framing would be, if the door was an actual panel door.
+Several panel door styles can be made from nothing more than wood strips.
+The basic idea here is to add the strips to represent the door framing and allow the existing door surface to be the panels, looking like they are inset into the door frame.
+This can be done to make anything from two panels (upper and lower panels) to five horizontal panels to six-panel doors.
+It’s just a matter of attaching the wood strips in the same pattern as the framing if the door was an actual panel door.

-The strips are then cut to length attached to the door with glue and a brad nailer.
-Nailing the strips eliminates the need for clamp while the glue dries.
+The strips are then cut to length and attached to the door with glue and a brad nailer.
+Nailing the strips eliminates the need for a clamp while the glue dries.
 For any panel door, the vertical strips at the hinge and lock sides should be installed first.
-Then the horizontal pieces can be cut and installed.
-Finally, the vertical center strips for six panel doors can be attached.
+Then, the horizontal pieces can be cut and installed.
+Finally, the vertical center strips for six-panel doors can be attached.

 If the door is to be painted, the joints between the strips can be caulked.
-However, if it is going to be stained and varnished, a matching wood putty will need to be used for these seams, as well as the nail holes.
-Caulking the seam between the wood strips and the door face is not necessary, unless an antique painted look is desired.
-In that case, adding caulking will make the corner between these pieces less sharp, as would normally happen through the years as additional layers of paint are added.
+However, if it is going to be stained and varnished, a matching wood putty will need to be used for these seams and the nail holes.
+Caulking the seam between the wood strips and the door face is unnecessary unless an antique-painted look is desired.
+In that case, adding caulking will make the corner between these pieces less sharp, as would typically happen through the years as additional layers of paint are added.

 Making Panel Doors Using Molding

 A slightly more complex way of making panel doors is to use molding to frame the panels.
-This provides a “richer” looking door, without a whole lot more expense or the need for raised panels.
-The molding used for this is common base cap or chair rail molding, which can cost anywhere from $0.95 to $2.00 per linear foot.
+This provides a “richer”-“-looking door without much more expense or the need for raised panels.
+This molding is ordinary base cap or chair rail molding, costing anywhere from $0.95 to $2.00 per linear foot.

 The molding is cut at a miter, forming the frame sides.
-These are then laid on the door, gluing and nailing them in place with the brad nailer.
-It is unnecessary to nail the corner of the frame together, before nailing the frames to the door.
+These are then laid on the door and glued and nailed in place with the brad nailer.
+It is unnecessary to nail the corners of the frames together before nailing the frames to the door.
 However, it is a good idea to nail them together as part of nailing the frame to the door, as that will help ensure tight corners.

-Before painting or staining the door, nail hole will need to be puttied.
-Hopefully the corner of the frames will fit tightly enough together so as to eliminate the need to putty or caulk the corners.
-In the case of painted doors, caulking the edges of the molding, where it meets the door surface, can help the door look older, by giving the appearance that it has been painted over several times.
+Before painting or staining the door, the nail hole will need to be puttied.
+Hopefully, the corners of the frames will fit tightly enough together to eliminate the need to putty or caulk the corners.
+In the case of painted doors, caulking the edges of the molding where it meets the door surface can help the door look older by giving the appearance that it has been painted over several times.

 Making Panels Using Molding and Paneling

-A variation of this design can be formed by using wood paneling, wood paneling strips or beaded paneling strips to make the panel itself.
+A variation of this design can be formed by using wood paneling, wood paneling strips, or beaded panels to make them themselves.
 The idea is to give the panel some texture.
-In this case, the panels of the door will actually end up being higher than the frame around the edges.
+In this case, the door panels will be higher than the frame around the edges.
 While that is technically incorrect, if a thin paneling is used, it won’t be noticeable.

-In this case, the molding used to frame the panels will need to be slightly different, using something like a ply cap, rather than a base cap or chair rail.
-Another option would be to cut a recess on the back edge of either of those types of molding, in order to allow the inner edge of the frame to overlap the panel, making a tight seam.
+In this case, the molding used to frame the panels will need to be slightly different, using something like a ply cap rather than a base cap or chair rail.
+Another option would be to cut a recess on the back edge of either of those types of molding to allow the inner edge of the frame to overlap the panel, making a tight seam.

 diy, panel door, painting